sait-wbdv/fall-2021/src/courses/cpnt262/day12.md

 - [`fs builtin module`](https://nodejs.org/docs/latest/api/fs.html)
 - Gist: [Reading files with fs](https://gist.github.com/acidtone/9fa3f74b8efc12273cfcdc224ac5f56b)

 ---

 ## 4. Lab Time
 Looks like you need inspiration for Assignment 4!
+- Can any of the following sample code be refactored to take arguments from the command line?

 ### Miscellaneous Node-friendly Gists
 - Javascript basics